1990 Massachusetts gubernatorial election: Candidates

-Leonard Umina, a 38-year old computer executive, ran under the Independent High Tech Party banner.
-This party, of which Umina was a founding member, campaigned on a platform of establishing an independent state agency that would store all government documents on a publicly-accessible mainframe to ensure government accountability and transparency.
-On economic issues, the High Tech Party refuted the economic policies of the Reagan years and advocated the funneling of money to the poor.
-Four other candidates ran under the Independent High Tech label for statewide offices in 1990.
+Leonard Umina, a 38-year old computer executive, ran under the Independent High Tech Party banner, which he co-founded.
+He campaigned on establishing an independent state agency to store all government documents on a publicly-accessible mainframe to ensure government accountability and transparency, opposition to the economic policies of the Reagan years and support for transfer payments to alleviate poverty.

-At least two other candidates ran for governor.
 Dorothy L. Stevens, a single mother, ran as a write-in candidate after withdrawing from a campaign for the Democratic nomination.
 Her platform included a $10 minimum wage and an expansion of welfare benefits.
 Mark A. Emanation was the candidate of the Socialist Workers Party.